 The UX design process itself is very flexible and can change significantly depending on the circumstances, with different design teams having different ways of implementing their process.

 But how do you implement such a process if you're working as a solo designer – which is a common position to find yourself in these days?
 In this tutorial we take a look at a simple UX process to help streamline your solo workflow – including which web design tools to use along the way.
+To simplify things even further, try a top website builder.

 - Generate CSS is a bespoke conference for web designers: Grab an early bird ticket now